How to Value Intellectual Property: Everything You Need to Know

 - Increase capital, particularly for new businesses trying to obtain capital from new investors

 When calculating the value of your IP, there are two methods that could be used: quantitative and qualitative.
 The qualitative method tries to estimate non-monetary value on the value of IP by rating it by the effect on customers, brand loyalty, the impact on the business’s growth, and other metrics that don’t involve numbers.
 The quantitative approach simply measures the valuation on numerical data that is produced from past client purchases and market data.
 It could also look at transactions and sales of a similar product in the same industry, the cost of obtaining IP protection for that product, and the price of replacing any gains made by the IP through another method.

 These two valuation methods should not be used interchangeably, as most companies choose one approach over another.
 This will depend on your short and long-term goals, objectives, and needs of your business.
 However, some businesses will look at both approaches to see what the outcome of each is.

 If you need help learning more about how to value your IP right, or if you need assistance with determining what type of IP protection you should seek, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.